|

 FAQ for LDraw Part Numbers

 This FAQ should help you to understand the LDraw part numbering schema.
+If you have more questions, please ask!
+You can post to everyone on the LDraw Forums, or email the parts library administrator.

 Can I just submit parts with customized filenames, and let it be sorted out later?